-- Allowed connections: The column to the right of the model name shows the connections that were allowed for this model when the model configuration was created.
+- Allowed connections column: The column to the right of the model name shows the connections that were allowed for this model when the model configuration was created.

 - Configure button: The Configuration button lets you change the project name and the connections that are permitted for this model.

 - Add LookML button: The Add LookML button opens the New Project page for that project, letting you use the LookML generator to automatically generate LookML that is based on a set of tables in your database.

 If the Configure button is available next to the project's listing, you can add or edit the project's model configuration.

 If the model does not have a configuration, when you select Configure, Looker displays the Configure a Model window.
 In the Configure a Model window, you can specify the model name, the project name, and which connections are available to the model.